 You can find the Normalization Planning tool under Tools > Tool Library.
 Click ‘Launch Tool’ to start using the tool.

 The tool will walk you through several steps to generate a worklist for normalization planning.
 You need to complete each step before proceeding to the next.
-After completing a step, the completed step mark (circle) will turn green with a check mark.
-You can always use the ‘Previous’ button to go back to previous steps.
+After completing a step, the completed step mark (circle) will turn green with a checkmark.
+You can always use the ‘Previous’ button to go back to any previous step].

 1. Select Inputs: To select plates from the plates inventory, click on ‘Select Plates’ and check the boxes next to the plates of materials that you want to normalize.
 Click ‘Select Plates’ from the pop-up window to confirm your selection.